pagkly/Zed/Investopedia3/Development Economics.md

 Development Economics
 ## What Is Development Economics?

-Development economics is a branch of [economics](https://www.investopedia.com/terms/e/economics.asp) that focuses on improving fiscal, economic, and social conditions in [developing countries](https://www.investopedia.com/terms/e/emergingmarketeconomy.asp).
+Development economics is a branch of [[economics]](https://www.investopedia.com/terms/e/economics.asp) that focuses on improving fiscal, economic, and social conditions in [[developing countries]](https://www.investopedia.com/terms/e/emergingmarketeconomy.asp).
 Development economics considers factors such as health, education, working conditions, domestic and international policies, and market conditions with a focus on improving conditions in the world's poorest countries.

-The field also examines both [macroeconomic and microeconomic](https://www.investopedia.com/ask/answers/difference-between-microeconomics-and-macroeconomics/) factors relating to the structure of developing economies and domestic and international [economic growth](https://www.investopedia.com/terms/e/economicgrowth.asp).
+The field also examines both [[macroeconomic and microeconomic]](https://www.investopedia.com/ask/answers/difference-between-microeconomics-and-macroeconomics/) factors relating to the structure of developing economies and domestic and international [[economic growth]](https://www.investopedia.com/terms/e/economicgrowth.asp).

 ### Key Takeaways